USAICoE executive liaison chosen for the Flinn-Brown Fellowship

-Alanna Riggs, executive liaison to the U.S. Army Intelligence Center of Excellence (USAICoE) and Fort Huachuca commanding general, was selected for Arizona’s premier fellowship program, the Flinn-Brown Fellowship.
-(Courtesy photo)
+FORT HUACHUCA, Ariz. — An executive liaison to the U.S. Army Intelligence Center of Excellence (USAICoE) and Fort Huachuca commanding general, was selected for Arizona’s premier fellowship program, the Flinn-Brown Fellowship.

+Alanna Riggs, a Southern Arizona native, will be a part of the 14th cohort.
+She will begin her fellowship this fall with twelve full-day sessions at the Flinn-Brown Academy in Phoenix.
+Riggs was notified of her selection by Dawn Wallace, Vice President of Civic Leadership, after she completed an interview in Phoenix last month.

+“I applied for the fellowship to learn more about the State of Arizona and create a network of civic minded peers,” Riggs said.
+“I want to learn more about the other industries in the State and what other people are doing to improve the lives of Arizonans.”

 |Date Taken: